tzConnectBerlin/que-pasa/README.md

      Running `target/debug/storage2sql -c KT1U7Adyu5A7JWvEVSKjJEkG2He2SU1nATfq -l 149127,149127,138208,138208,138201,138201,135501,135501,132390,132390,132388,132384,132383,132367,132367,132343,132343,132339,132327,132318,132318,132300,132300,132298,132285,132282,132278,132278,132262,132262,132259,132259,132242,132240,132222,132219,132219,132211,132201,132201,132091 --init`
 Initialising--all data in DB will be destroyed.
 Interrupt within 5 seconds to abort
 ```
-which will delete all data from the database, read in the levels passed, and all levels between these numbers as imported.
+Note the `--init` argument, which will delete all data from the database.
+The `-l` argument reads in the levels passed, and then all levels between these numbers are marked as imported.

 ## Database structure

 The main table in the DB is `storage`; all other tables have a prefix which indicates where they are in the contract storage.
 For instance a map called `foo` in the main storage will live in a table called `storage.foo`, with a foreign key constraint, `storage_id` pointing back to the storage row which relates to it.
-Deeper levels of nesting will o on, and on.
+Deeper levels of nesting will go on, and on.

 All tables have a `_level` field, which enables searching the database for its state at any time, while also making simple queries much more complicated.
 See below for some SQL queries which return the current state of the database, and are suitable for creating views.